Dipang-bhadrecha/Dipang-bhadrecha/README.md

 - [Business Kosh](https://businesskosh.in/): </br>
   <b>What is a Problem</b></br>
-  Imagine you're a business owner looking to hire a team of 7 employees.
-To secure their interest, you offer a signing bonus, but there's a risk: these same employees might be collecting signing bonuses from multiple businesses across different locations, with no intention of actually joining any of them.
-This leaves you and other business owners at a financial loss.

-  <b>How to Solve</b></br>
-  To combat this fraudulent practice, we propose a secure network system.
-When employees join your team, they submit their ID (such as Aadhaar card in India) through this platform.
-This triggers a notification to all other businesses that offered them a signing bonus, informing them of the employees' new employment status.
-These businesses can then contact you, the new employer, to reclaim their funds.
-If the employee group does not join anyone, the system ensures they must clear all outstanding signing bonuses before officially joining a new team.

-  <b>Connect with govvernment and take a leverage</b></br>
-  Additionally, leveraging an existing government system that tracks Aadhaar details of crew members going fishing, we can integrate this API into our network.
-This allows us to cross-reference and verify employee status with accurate and official government records, making it easier to identify and prevent fraudulent activities.
-This network fosters transparency and protects both business owners and legitimate job seekers from fraudulent activities.
+  This project aims to combat fraudulent practices in team hiring.
+Business owners often offer signing bonuses to attract teams, but employees may collect these bonuses from multiple businesses without actually joining any.
+Our secure network platform tackles this issue.
+Upon joining a team, employees submit ID verification.
+The system then notifies all businesses who offered bonuses, allowing them to recoup funds if needed.
+Additionally, integrating with government ID verification systems strengthens legitimacy checks.
+This network fosters transparency, protecting both businesses and legitimate job seekers.

 ## Contact With Me:

 <p align="center">